Simulations Stock Market Value

 Auto-correlation

-Simulations Plus has virtually no predictability.
-Overlapping area represents the amount of predictability between Simulations Plus time series from 11th of April 2021 to 6th of April 2022 and 6th of April 2022 to 1st of April 2023.
+Simulations Plus has weak predictability.
+Overlapping area represents the amount of predictability between Simulations Plus time series from 18th of January 2024 to 3rd of March 2024 and 3rd of March 2024 to 17th of April 2024.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of Simulations Plus price movement.
-The serial correlation of 0.01 indicates that just 1.0% of current Simulations Plus price fluctuation can be explain by its past prices.
+The serial correlation of 0.2 indicates that over 20.0% of current Simulations Plus price fluctuation can be explain by its past prices.

 Residual Average0.0